KlintonJ/py-simple-blackjack-game/README.md

 # Intro
 Hi! :)

-This is the first project in a series of projects dedicated to exploring features and conventions of the Python, C++ C, and Zig programming languages and the development experience while using them.
+This is the first project in a series of projects dedicated to exploring features and conventions of the Python, C++, C, and Zig programming languages and the development experience while using them.
 The code itself if inspired by a **Beau Carnes** video, which is linked in the NOTES below.
 This is also a translation series in many ways, as the base functionality across all implementations is the same.
 Nonetheless, this is the version built in Python, and the